User roles

 Adding custom roles

-The core app roles cannot be deleted, however you can add and remove any number of custom roles if you need more granular access control.
+The core workspaces roles cannot be deleted, however you can add and remove any number of custom roles if you need more granular access control.

 Inherits Role determines the rank of your new role.
 In this case, a Super user will be able to access all screens of access level Super, Power, Basic and Public, but will not be able to access Admin app screens.

-Base Permissions determines the read/write permissions of the role.
+Base Permissions determines the permissions of the role.
 Options include:

 OrderRoleDescription